labradorescence/mwine_tasting/README.md

 # Features

 ### CRUD Operations
-* User can upload a picture of the bottle to add it as a new wine to journal, which will be uploaded to the cloudinary.
+* Program cloud storage so user can upload photos of the wine bottle on the Cloudinary.
-* User can add a new review with date, occasion, aroma, color, acidity level and taste.
+* Execute the application state so user can add a new review with date, occasion, aroma, color, acidity level and taste.
-* User can read the previous reviews.
+* Present the previous reviews.
-* User can read the wine aroma wheel as a reference.
+* Wine aroma wheel as a reference.

 ### React
-* Update the application state using React lifecycle methods
+* Update the application state data of date, occasion, aroma, color, acidity level and taste using React lifecycle methods.
-* Organize the code structure by separating components into presentation components and container components
+* Organize the code structure by separating components into folders
-* Implement inverse data flow to send props down and up between parent components and child components
+* Implement inverse data flow to send props up and down between parent components and child components

 ### Asynchronous fetches
 * Pulls wine reviews from the API using asynchronous fetches